 In below example.

-In-other words we are trying to assign variable k to hold a value 214748364700 which is out side of the upper limit of int at run-time.
-“Overflow Exception” is thrown when we run this program.
+- We are trying to assign variable k to hold a value 214748364700 which is outside of the upper limit of int at run-time. hence the compiler throws “Overflow Exception” at run time.

 Data Type in C# details :

 C# offers multiple built-in data types to represent different kinds of values, below table lists the data types available in C# along with their range and size in byte.